-High School Attendance Staff
+for complete information.High School Attendance Staff

 Unexcused absences are those that are not exempt or excused, but are approved and verified by a parent.
 Out-of-town absences are documented as unexcused absences.
-Parents must verify the absence by e-mail to the Attendance Office, through Family Access Absence Notification on-line.
+Parents must verify the absence by e-mail to the Attendance Office or through Family Access Absence Notification on-line.
 When possible, verification of a planned absence should be provided in advance of the absence.
 Absence verification must describe the reason for the absence.
 The verification must be submitted by the student’s parent or guardian.Tardy/Absent

-A student is considered tardy if he/she is not in his or her assigned classroom when the tardy bell rings, but enters class before the first 10 minutes of class time have elapsed.
+A student is considered tardy if he/she is not in his or her assigned classroom when the tardy bell rings, but enters class before the first 15 minutes of class time have elapsed.
 Students who arrive at school or return to school while class is in progress or between classes must sign in at the attendance office immediately and must have a parent confirm the reason for the absence within 48 hours.
 Failure to sign in at the time of arrival will result in a truancy and disciplinary consequence.
 Please note attendance is taken each period of the day.
-Official attendance for state reporting purposes is taken at 10:40 a.m.
+Official attendance for state reporting purposes is taken at 11:40 a.m.
+Lunch

-A Verification of Enrollment (VOE) form may be obtained from the Attendance Office.
+Issuance of Verifications of Enrollment are subject to the Texas Compulsory Attendance Laws stated above.
 The student will need to submit the VOE form to DPS upon application for a driver’s license.
 Due to the large number of requests, and because all student information must be confirmed by a school official before a verification form can be issued, students should allow a minimum of two days